ray-project/ray/doc/source/serve/http-guide.md

 # Set Up FastAPI and HTTP

 This section helps you understand how to:
-- send HTTP requests to Serve deployments
+- Send HTTP requests to Serve deployments
-- use Ray Serve to integrate with FastAPI
+- Use Ray Serve to integrate with FastAPI
-- use customized HTTP adapters
+- Use customized HTTP adapters
-- choose which feature to use for your use case
+- Choose which feature to use for your use case
-- setup keep alive timeout
+- Set up keep alive timeout

 ## Choosing the right HTTP feature